yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 In Haskell this is the opposite.
 The function will be as general as possible by default.

-The inference of type gives Haskell a feeling of the freedom that dynamic typed languages provide.
+Type inference gives Haskell the feeling of freedom that dynamically typed languages provide.
-But unlike dynamic typed languages, most error are caught before the execution.
+But unlike dynamically typed languages, most errors are caught before the execution.
 Generally, in Haskell:

  > "if it compiles it certainly does what you intended"